Planning Your Main Course

 Ham for the Holidays

-We’re not just talking turkey.
-Ham is another holiday staple that’s a delicious alternative or accompaniment (ideally, we’d serve both—especially for a larger gathering).
+Ham is another holiday staple that’s a delicious alternative or accompaniment to turkey (ideally, we’d serve both—especially for a larger gathering).
 Our Spiral-Sliced Honey Ham is double-glazed with honey and brown sugar, then smoked over hickory hardwood for sweet and savory flavor.
 Not only is it a spotlight-worthy staple, it’s also delicious in leftover sandwiches.
-(Have you tried a slice on our Diamond Rolls with a little yellow mustard?
+(Have you tried a slice on our Dinner Rolls with a little yellow mustard?
 Leftovers will never be the same.)
 Scroll for tips on how to heat, carve and serve our irresistible ham.

 HOW TO HEAT